-- (a) seeing that there is a problem; - (b) deciding what type of problem it is (which determines much about the eventual solution); - (c) presenting a solution(s) to the problem.
+- (a) seeing that there is a problem; - (b) deciding what type of problem it is (which determines much about the eventual solution); - (c) presenting (a) solution(s) to the problem.

-What needs to be grasped immediately is that solutions are the end product of a series of complicated interrelated operations that range from the initial diagnosis of the problem to the ultimate purpose, function view of the problem solver.
+What needs to be grasped immediately is that solutions are the end product of a series of complicated interrelated operations.